Kava vs. Kratom

 If you are looking into herbal supplements, chances are you’ve come across both kava and kratom.
 Both botanicals have gained immense popularity in recent years due to their ability to provide an effect powered by plants.

-However, despite some mixing them up and selling them together or alongside each other, there are significant differences between them that you should consider-- as realistically, they're night and day.
+However, despite some mixing them up and selling them together or alongside each other, there are significant differences between them that you should consider.

-In this blog post, we’ll explore the origins of kava and kratom, as well as how they differ from each other, but if you don't have less than 3 minutes to read through:
+In this blog post, we’ll explore the origins of kava and kratom, as well as how they differ from each other.

 What is Kava?